 - Hearing protection

-Indicators of a Dull Axe
+Check for Indicators of a Dull Axe

 Unlike a dull knife, a dull axe can be less noticeable.
 When cutting wood, so much force is applied that even a dull axe will cut reasonably well.
 Taking a visual check of the dull axe's edge, it looks rounded and humped.
 Run your fingers over the edge of a dull axe and it will be smooth.
 Rust sometimes accompanies a dull axe; but sharp axes, too, can become rusted if not properly maintained.